charliehawley/MP1-OH/README.md

 and generator - https://neumorphism.io/

 I consulted W3 Schools, MDN and Stack Overflow many times during the course of this project to inform the creation of cards, fixed elements, media queries and positional arguments/attributes.

+### Note
+Should switch hosting from cpanel to hostinger for value